Warner Leisure Hotels: Littlecote House Hotel

-Littlecote House Hotel in Berkshire is a Grade I-listed Tudor property with 113 acres of gardens which was bought by Warner in 1996.
+Littlecote House Hotel in Berkshire is a Grade I-listed Tudor property with 113 acres of gardens bought by Warner in 1996.

 The first Littlecote House was built by the de Calstone family in the 14th century.
 Their descendant, Sir George Darrel, expanded the mansion in the 1500s.
 It was later rebuilt by Sir John Popham in the 1590s.

 Littlecote House is home to the Jerusalem Stairs, the Dutch Parlour, a secret passage behind the library bookcase, and the rooms where the D-Day landings were planned.
 Within the grounds are a Roman mosaic and the remains of Littlecote Roman Villa.